 The proposed start date is spring or summer 2022.
 Review of applications will begin immediately and will continue until the position is filled.
 The initial appointment will be for 1 year, with additional funding conditional upon satisfactory performance.
 Salary is commensurate with NIH guidelines and applicant experience.

-To apply, please send a CV, statement of interest, and names of three references to email@example.com.
+To apply, please send a CV, statement of interest, relevant manuscripts, and names of three references to email@example.com.